“Look-a-Likes” (crossbreeding including prohibited colors) & DNA breed testing (unreliable)

 Unfortunately, as with any popular dog breed, it has been found that the consumer has the supply.
 The more interest there is in these so-called “rare” of “distinctive” colors, the greater the supply will ultimately be.
 Breeders who only breed for financial closures will continue to meet this demand.
 Unfortunately, this also complicates the dangerous health problems for the animal.

-A Merle, Blue, Black & Tan or chocolate French Bulldog are not rare.
+Merle, Blue, Black & Tan, Chocolate, etc. French Bulldogs are not rare.
 This is often told to the future owner, but nothing could be further from the truth.
 The reason for the scarcity of this color lies in the fact that they are banned and, as it were, blacklisted.
 Breeders who follow the guidelines of the breed standard will never breed litters where there is a chance of these color nuances.
 In this way she keeps the breed healthy and the animal is recognized by the official breed club and receives an FCI pedigree.

 Black & Tan